Vietnam.vn - Nền tảng quảng bá Việt Nam

 Local authorities said search and rescue efforts were difficult due to the unstable geological situation in the area, and landslides were at risk of recurring, threatening the lives of both disaster survivors and rescue workers.

-Serhan Aktoprak, head of mission for the International Organization for Migration (IOM) in Papua New Guinea, said local people were using shovels and bare hands to dig for victims because heavy equipment had not been able to reach the site due to the only road to the area being buried.
+Serhan Aktoprak, head of mission for the International Organization for Migration (IOM) in Papua New Guinea, said local people were using shovels and bare hands to dig for victims because heavy equipment had not been able to reach the only route to the area.
 The disaster area was buried under more than 8m of rock and soil in some places.

 "It's been more than three days since the disaster happened, we are racing against time, but it's not clear whether there are enough resources to help everyone," said Mr. Aktoprak.